 Without targeting the right keywords Google, Bing, and other search engines won’t know how to match you with people looking for what you offer.

 Imagine you run a cake shop.
-You’ll put your most appetising cakes in the window as they’ll capture the attention of people who walk past your shop.
+You’ll put your most appetizing cakes in the window as they’ll capture the attention of people who walk past your shop.
 You’ll also try and make your business name catchy and, if possible, include the word cake or bakery.

 Let’s call your shop: Kate’s Kake shop (pardon the pun!) and we’ll say it’s based in Manchester.